ibm-cloud-docs/security-compliance/profiles.md

 # Working with profiles
 {: #profiles}

-A profile is a collection of security controls that is used to assess whether your resources are configured to adhere to policies and regulations.
 With the {{site.data.keyword.compliance_full}}, you can create your own profiles or take advantage of predefined profiles that are curated based on industry standards.
 {: shortdesc}